suhas-pai/operating-system-old/README.md

 * SMP support to run multiple cores
 * Processes, threads, and scheduler to run tasks

-In addition, the project has a very broad standard library that includes:
+In addition, this project has a broad standard library that includes:

 * Abstract `printf()` formatter
   * Used to implement `kprintf()` and `format_to_string()` among many use cases